Lakhankumawat/Ice-cream-app/README.md

-## I know i have done huge blunders in code but don't worry they will be removed soon .🙃
+## Likie to the repo will be greatful, it is free 🙃

 ## Getting Started